Eknath Shinde: Shiv Sena leadership dispute

 After Eknath Shinde established the government, he started using the Shiv Sena name and symbols without Uddhav Thackrey's permission.
 This created issues as Uddhav Thackeray also claimed to be the leader of Shiv Sena.
 Uddhav's faction challenged this in court, which was eventually moved to the Election Commission of India.
 The Commission recognized Eknath Shinde's faction as the real Shiv Sena party, which ended the leadership dispute.
 The Election Commission also found the changes made to the Shiv Sena party constitution in 2018, under the leadership of Uddhav Thackeray, to be undemocratic.
 The amendments centralized the party's control and were criticized for not allowing free, fair, and transparent elections for the party positions.

 Political legitimacy

 On 4 February 2024, Maharashtra Legislative Assembly Speaker Rahul Narwekar ruled that Shinde's faction was the "real Shiv Sena" political party.
 This decision was a significant setback for the rival faction led by former Chief Minister Uddhav Thackeray.

 Electoral performance

 Under Shinde's leadership, his faction of the Shiv Sena performed well in the 2024 Lok Sabha elections.
 The party secured 7 seats, demonstrating a higher success rate compared to their alliance partner, the BJP, which won 9 seats in Maharashtra.
 This electoral success helped consolidate Shinde's position within the state's political landscape.

-Chief Ministership (2022-2024)

-On 30 June 2022, Eknath Shinde was sworn in as the 20th Chief Minister of Maharashtra, following a political crisis that led to the fall of the Maha Vikas Aghadi government.
-His appointment came after he led a rebellion within the Shiv Sena party, aligning with the BJP to form a new government.